qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 This feature is 1.16 only.

-Configure custom portal generations using json files in a datapack.
+Configure custom portal generation mechanics using json files in a datapack.

 [What are datapacks and how to install them](https://minecraft.gamepedia.com/Data_Pack)